couchbase-examples/edge-server-meal-order-sample-app/README.md

    ![](./public/assets/screenshots/edge-sample-connect.png)

 ### Couchbase Edge Server Setup
-The instructions below describe how to deploy and run the edge server on your local Mac machine.
+The instructions below describe how to deploy and run edge server on your local Mac machine.
 The equivalent instructions should apply to Linux-based machines as well.

 * Download Edge Server binary from the [downloads page](https://www.couchbase.com/downloads?family=edge-server).
 * Download the associated configuration .zip file named **"config-edge-server.zip"** from this [location](https://edge-server-tutorial-data.s3.us-east-2.amazonaws.com/config-edge-server.zip).